GreallyLab/gaiaAssociation/README.md

 ### Installing Required Libraries

 gaiaAssociation requires seven python dependancies: scipy, pandas, numpy, pyranges, seaborn, matplotlib, and setuptools.
-Each package can be downloaded using pip, for example:
+When installing gaiaAssociation through pip it will attempt to resolve these dependencies and install the necceassary versions.
+If this fails, each package can be downloaded using pip, for example:

     pip install scipy